Pairings | Strawberry

-A totally delicious strawberry pavlova recipe from James Campbell aka The Dessert Doctor which was served at a wine tasting at the Waitrose cookery school recently where James teaches patisserie classes.
+A totally delicious strawberry pavlova recipe from top pastry chef James Campbell.
 It's quite complicated but would be a fantastic dessert to serve on an occasion you really wanted to blow your guests away.

 Before home-grown strawberries disappear totally from the shops, a re-run of what I reckon is the ultimate strawberry tart recipe from Orlando Murrin's irresistible book, A Table in the Tarn and which he used to serve at his French guest house Le Manoir de Raynaudes.